MileHacker Logo

 • Wi-Fi is available in the majority of hotels, some cafes, and restaurants in Djibouti City; speed varies.

-• Mobile data from an area SIM can be more trustworthy than public Wi-Fi.
+• Mobile data from a local SIM can be more trustworthy than public Wi-Fi.

 • Solis Wi-Fi offers portable connectivity for consistent internet.
 Get Solis Wi-Fi